Retirement Information for Employees

 Employees have a choice of two FRS retirement plans: Investment Plan and Pension Plan.

-New employees are automatically enrolled in the FRS Investment Plan and have eight months in which to change to the Pension Plan if desired.
-All employees have a one-time second election opportunity to change from their current plan to the other plan.
+All new employees are automatically enrolled in the FRS Investment Plan and have 8 months in which to change to the Pension Plan if desired.
+You will receive a new hire kit that indicates you may remain with the Investment Plan or switch to the Pension Plan.
+If you decide to change plans after the first 8 months, all employees have a one-time second election opportunity to change from their current plan to the other plan.
+Those employees with prior FRS service should call the FRS at (866) 446-9377 to determine if a plan election is required.

 Investment Plan